mikependon/RepoDB/README.md

 LLBLGen Pro v5.5.0.0 (v5.5.3), Poco typed view with QuerySpec         | 31.861 KB (32.626.336 bytes) |
 LLBLGen Pro v5.5.0.0 (v5.5.3), Poco typed view with Linq              | 32.471 KB (33.250.640 bytes) |

-*RepoDb is the fastest and the most-efficient ORM as per the official [result](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netcore.txt) of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) tool.*
+***RepoDb is the fastest and the most-efficient ORM as per the official [result](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netcore.txt) of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) tool.***

-**Note**: I will always update this result if there is a new execution result.
+This section will always be updated with the latest official result.

 ### Extensibility